 The continuous camp improvement program (CCIP) is a consultative process the local council uses to improve the quality of the camp experience for participants.
 In CCIP, the council, its camp staff and stakeholders identify areas of strength that should be maintained or expanded, areas of weakness that need improvement ("areas of improvement"), and a plan to maintain or build strength and improve or eliminate weaknesses.
-The CCIP has two components: a multiyear camp strategic improvement plan, and an annual camp improvement plan.
+The CCIP has two components: a multiyear camp strategic improvement plan (CSIP), and an annual camp improvement plan (ACIP).

 The camp strategic improvement plan identifies areas of improvement and areas of strength that the council will address over the next four to seven years, which collectively should address at least five of the continuous camp improvement categories.
 The annual camp improvement plan identifies one or more areas of improvement and one or more areas of strength that the camp will address during the year or camping season, which collectively address at least four of the continuous camp improvement categories.
 Some of the measures in the annual camp improvement plan may come from the camp strategic improvement plan.
-The annual improvement plan may change during the course of the summer based upon feedback from campers, staff and others.
+The annual improvement plan may change during the course of the summer based upon feedback from campers, staff, and others.
 Changes to address concerns or seize opportunities are part of continuous improvement!

 In both cases, the council and camp will develop goals, a plan for achieving the goal, defined success criteria, and metrics for tracking progress toward the goal and success criteria.
-The camp strategic improvement plan and annual camp improvement plan can be developed forall camps at a camp property or separately for each camp, but each camp must have a plan (either its own or as part of the camp property plan that fully satisfies the requirements of the BSA National Camp Standard AO-810.
-NCAP also allows a council to create a group plan for all day camps that share a common program template (e.g., day camp ina box or multiple camps following a common program.
+The camp strategic improvement plan and annual camp improvement plan can be developed for all camps at a camp property or separately for each camp, but each camp must have a plan and program (either its own or as part of the camp property plan and program) that fully satisfies the requirements of the BSA National Camp Standard AO-810.

 A council's and camp's progress under both the camp strategic improvement plan and annual camp improvement plan is evaluated in the authorization process.
 A camp's implementation of the annual camp improvement plan is evaluated in the annual assessment and accreditation process.
-A council whose CCIP does not achieve meaningful improvement in camp safety, participant experience, attendance, and financial sustainability andreturn to the council's bottom line will be required to undertake a plan of improvement, receive aconditional authorization, or, in extreme cases, may be denied authorization to operate camps using the trademarks and trade dress of the Boy Scouts of America.
+A council whose CCIP does not achieve meaningful improvement in camp safety, participant experience, attendance, and financial sustainability and return to the council's bottom line will be required to undertake a plan of improvement, receive a conditional authorization, or, in extreme cases, may be denied authorization to operate camps using the trademarks and trade dress of the Boy Scouts of America.